BryanKoo/PATANA/README.md

      * Morphological analyzer can be applied to identify postpositional subword for Korean patents.
    * each patent in /searched_patents/part/ will be processed both sentence boundary detection and stop word filtering
 8. apply fasttext for word2vec model
-   * if running command-line,
-   * fasttext skipgram -input ../searched_patents/sentences_sbd_words.txt  -output sentences
+   * if run by command-line, fasttext skipgram -input ../searched_patents/sentences_sbd_words.txt  -output sentences
-9. create sentence vectors for each patent
+9. execute embed_sentence.py to create sentence vectors for each patent
-   * if running command-line,
+   * with the same 2 arguments
-   * fasttext print-sentence-vectors sentences.bin < patent_sbd_words.txt > patent_sbd_words.vec
+   * if run by command-line, fasttext print-sentence-vectors sentences.bin < patent_sbd_words.txt > patent_sbd_words.vec
 10. execute find_nearest.py with 3 arguments
     * 1st argument is the patent number to find nearest patents
     * 2nd argument is the subdirecory name (searched_patents)